issacMontes28/test/README.md

 Make a copy of `.env.example` and rename it to `.env`

 ### Populating database
-Create a database name 'test2' or modify the .env file to your convenience
+Create a database named 'test2' or modify the .env file to your convenience

 Execute migrations